luzalbaposse/luzalbaposse.github.io/the-blog/app/data/blogs/suffering.md

 date: "2025-02-25"
 duration: 10
 category: PHILOSOPHY
-excerpt: "You are told to run the extra mile. [...]
-But what if the source of all that energy is just the dark, dark ego of being better than others?
-Does it really make sense?"
+excerpt: "You are told to run the extra mile.
+To stay awake and finish your shit.
+But what if all that drive comes from the dark, dark ego of being better than others?
+Is it really worth it?"
 coverImage: "suffering.png"
 mermaid: true
 math: true